Who We Are

 - SECCDC: A blue team-focused event where the team defends a network against attackers in real time, having to balance keeping services running and keeping the bad guys out.

 - CPTC: A red team-focused event, set out to mimic a real-life penetration testing scenario where teams need to both be able to identify weaknesses and convey those in an understandable way to less technical personnel.

 - TracerFire: A blue team event, where teams put digital forensics skills to work to build a timeline for a mock incident by analyzing the data left behind from the attack.

 AUEHC’s primary objective is to build interest in cybersecurity within Auburn University’s student body.
 Our members are composed of freshmen to graduate students, each with an interest in different parts of the cybersecurity field.
 AUEHC is focused on developing a new wave of cybersecurity professionals.

-Over the past 4 years, we have taught Auburn University students cybersecurity principles through our participation in international security competitions, lectures on security topics, and practice with industry-standard security tools.
+Over the past seven years, we have taught Auburn University students cybersecurity principles through our participation in international security competitions, lectures on security topics, and practice with industry-standard security tools.

 In the seven years we have been active, we have worked with national laboratories to hold cybersecurity events, contributed to educating the general population about computer hygiene through good works, and developed and hosted a public cybersecurity event, AUCTF 2020, with close to 3000 participants from around the globe.

 The Auburn Cyber Research Center (ACRC) is an academic center housed in the Department of Computer Science and Software Engineering at Auburn University that brings together faculty, researchers, and students working in the field of cybersecurity from departments within the College of Engineering and across campus.
 ACRC integrates cutting-edge engineering technology with research to develop innovative methods of protecting our nation’s cybersecurity.